kobalicek/mpsl/README.md

 MPSL C++ API
 ------------

 MPSL is written in C++ and provides C++ APIs for embedders.
+Here is a summary of MPSL's design choices:

+  * MPSL is written in C++ and exposes a simple C++ interface for embedders.
+It's possible to wrap it in a pure C interface, but it's not planned to be part of a MPSL project at the moment.
+  * MPSL uses error codes, not exceptions, and guarantees that every failure is propagated to the embedder as an error code.
+MPSL never aborts on out-of-memory condition, never throws, and clean ups all resources in case of error properly.
+  * MPSL has its own pooled memory allocator, which uses the OS allocator to allocate larger blocks of memory, which are then split into smaller chunks and pools.
+It's very fast and prevents memory fragmentation.
+  * MPSL allows embedder to specify a data-layout of his own structures, which means that embedders generally don't have to change their data structures to use MPSL.

 To use MPSL from your C++ code you must first include `mpsl/mpsl.h` to make all public APIs available within `mpsl` namespace.
 The following concepts are provided:

   * `mpsl::Isolate` - This is an expression's environment (in MathPresso library this used to be a `Context`).
 A program cannot be created without having an `Isolate`. `Isolate` also manages virtual memory that is used by shaders.
   * `mpsl::Program[1-4]<>` - Program represents a compiled MPSL shader.
 The `[1-4]` is a number of data arguments passed to the shader.
 Here the data argument doesn't represent variables used in a shader, it represents number of "pointers" passed to the shader, where each pointer can contain variables the shader has access to.